+- ⊳ First player on Team B takes their turn.

-- ▷ Second player on Team A takes their turn. - ▷ Second player on Team B takes their turn.
+- Second player on Team ▲ takes their turn.

+- ightharpoonup Second player on Team ${f B}$ takes their turn.

 This order repeats for the rest of the game.

 When a player's hero is defeated, immediately remove that hero miniature from the battlefield.
 That player still takes their turns as normal, as long as they have at least one sidekick left.
 If all of a player's fighters are defeated, they are eliminated and do not take any more turns.